Mount Holyoke Female Seminary

-Rachel Carson Council President & CEO, Dr. Robert K. Musil, was in residence during the first week of October as a Woodrow Wilson Visiting Fellow at Mt.
-Holyoke College in South Hadley, Massachusetts.
-Founded in 1837 as the Mt.
-Holyoke Female Seminary by educational pioneer, Mary Lyons, Mt.
-Holyoke is the oldest continuing women’s college in the United States.
+Rachel Carson Council President & CEO, Dr. Robert K. Musil, was in residence during the first week of October as a Woodrow Wilson Visiting Fellow at Mount Holyoke College in South Hadley, Massachusetts.
+Founded in 1837 as the Mount Holyoke Female Seminary by educational pioneer, Mary Lyons, Mount Holyoke is the oldest continuing women’s college in the United States.
 It has produced generations of leaders inspired by Lyon’s philosophy — “Go where no one else will go, do what no one else will do.”

 In his first lecture, “Is Anybody Listening?
-Lessons from a Life in Advocacy,” where he was introduced by Janet Lansberry of the Weissman Center, Musil described his own journey from Vietnam anti-war activist to head of today’s Rachel Carson Council (RCC).
+Lessons from a Life in Advocacy,” where he was introduced by Becky Wai-Ling Packard, Director of the Weissman Center, Musil described his own journey from Vietnam anti-war activist to head of today’s Rachel Carson Council (RCC).
 The RCC is protesting and lobbying against the Atlantic Coast Pipeline planned to carry fracked natural gas from Maryland to North Carolina, organizing against the spread and environmental and human health harms of industrial animal production, and promoting clean energy and sustainable farming.

-A passion for service and social justice off campus still marks the modern Mt.
-Holyoke with truly diverse undergraduates and a strong Community Based Learning (CBL) program that works with agencies in nearby Holyoke, Massachusetts.
-Musil toured agencies in Holyoke, a formerly prosperous small city, with Alan Bloomgarden, Mt.
-Holyoke’s Director of CBL.
-Mt.
-Holyoke students work at places like Nuestras Raices (Our Roots), a non-profit farm and distribution network of organic and healthy food amidst a food desert in the low-income, predominately Puerto Rican community of Holyoke.
+A passion for service and social justice off campus still marks the modern Mount Holyoke with truly diverse undergraduates and a strong Community Based Learning (CBL) program that works with agencies in nearby Holyoke, Massachusetts.
+Musil toured agencies in Holyoke, a formerly prosperous small city, with Alan Bloomgarden, Mount Holyoke’s Director of CBL.
+Mount Holyoke students work at places like Nuestras Raices (Our Roots), a non-profit farm and distribution network of organic and healthy food amidst a food desert in the low-income, predominately Puerto Rican community of Holyoke.

-During Dr. Musil’s stay, over 100 students and faculty joined the Rachel Carson Campus Network (RCCN), as Mt.
-Holyoke became the 42nd college to join the RCCN.
+During Dr. Musil’s stay, over 100 students and faculty joined the Rachel Carson Campus Network (RCCN), as Mount Holyoke became the 42nd college to join the RCCN.